DragonSenses/Algorithms/LeetCode/206-reverse-linked-list/problem.md

 ## **Intuition**
 The iterative technique reverses a singly linked list in-place by moving through the nodes one by one and adjusting their `next` pointers.
 Instead of relying on the call stack like recursion, it uses explicit pointer variables to track the current position and build the reversed list step-by-step.
 Think of it as repeatedly "cutting off" the head node and placing it in front of a new reversed chain that grows forward.
 As we traverse, each node's link direction is flipped to point to the already-processed portion of the list.

+### **Edge Cases**
+When implementing the iterative reversal, it's important to account for situations that might lead to incorrect pointer handling or unexpected behavior:

+- **Empty List (`head == null`)**
+  No nodes to reverse — return `null` immediately.
+Ensures logic doesn't attempt to access nonexistent pointers.

+- **Single Node List (`head.next == null`)**
+  Already reversed — return `head`.
+Prevents unnecessary processing and confirms pointer safety.

+- **Two Nodes**
+  A minimal non-trivial case where reversal logic must properly swap links.
+Verifies the correctness of pointer transitions.

+- **Long List**
+  Tests robustness and performance of pointer updates — especially important for validating linear time and space assumptions.

+- **Cyclic Input (invalid case)**
+  If the list is cyclic, standard reversal logic may lead to infinite loops.
+Detection is outside scope, but worth noting as a misuse edge case.

+- **Shared References Post-Reversal**
+  Ensure no nodes retain old `next` pointers to previous structure, avoiding dangling references or memory leaks in environments requiring manual cleanup.